joeblew999/pb-stack/mod/_template/source-remote/test02-envs/README.md

 ## BUGS

-BUG: Does not pick up VAR variable from its  own task file.
+BUG: Does not pickup  VAR variable from its own task file, to override the ENV variables OR DEFAULT variables.

 ```sh
 task